Returning to work:

 I would suggest having at least 2-3 days worth of milk stashed.
 Is it ok to have more… absolutely, however, it is not mandatory.
 If she started pumping 3 weeks before returning to work, once a day, getting about 3 oz, she would be able to store 45 oz of milk.

-So you’ve downloaded your checklist, now what?
-Use the tips below to help you get your milk flowing while away from your baby
+Use the tips below to help get things flowing while away from your baby!

 Audio and Visual: